Pet Sitter Emergencies: How to Handle Them Like a Pro

 What to do if a dog has a medical emergency while pet sitting?

 Call the vet immediately.
-If they’re unavailable, contact an emergency vet, explain the symptoms (e.g., seizures, vomiting), and head over while keeping the dog calm.
+If they're unavailable, contact an emergency vet, explain the symptoms (for example, seizures or vomiting), and head over while keeping the dog calm.

 What if a cat I'm pet sitting stops eating?